 Founded by medical students and physicians in 2005, the Pathos Project stems from a deep concern over the depersonalization of medical care.
 Compassion, empathy, and attention to the suffering patient are too often left as glaring holes during clinical interactions.
 While not the sole cause of this failure, deficiencies in medical training undoubtedly contribute to the problem.
 The Pathos Project recognizes that developing clinical competence is necessary but not sufficient for physicians and responds to this doctor-patient relationship crisis by developing a consciousness of suffering and its contextual interpersonal dynamics.

-This is a small, one-credit discussion-based class that covers topics such as patient suffering, the skill of being-with as the foundation of patient care, patient-physician relationships, formation of the physician, spirituality in medicine, biomedical reductionism, and even humor in medicine.
+This is a 1.5 credit discussion-based class that covers topics such as patient suffering, the skill of being-with as the foundation of patient care, patient-physician relationships, formation of the physician, spirituality in medicine, biomedical reductionism, and humor in medicine.
 Dr. Dominic O. Vachon and seven physicians from the local community and around the country facilitate the discussions throughout the semester.
-Course requirements include reading a few articles for each class, volunteering at a local site or one where you already volunteer, and writing a five-page reflection/integration paper at the end of the course.
+Course requirements include reading assigned articles for each class, volunteering at a local site or one where you already volunteer, and writing a five-page reflection/integration paper at the end of the course.

 Preference is given to juniors and seniors, but the class is open to all undergraduates if space is available.
 This pass/fail course meets on eight Thursday nights interspersed throughout the semester from 7-8:30 p.m.
 Offered in both the Fall and Spring semesters.